Wedding Photo Booth Alternatives: Better Guest Photos Without the Booth Line

 Guest experience: Photo booths are fun for the guests who use them.
 QR galleries with scavenger hunts engage more guests across the whole event.

-Many couples use both, but if you are choosing one, a QR gallery gives you significantly more photos at a fraction of the cost.
+Many couples use both, but if you are choosing one, a QR gallery gives you significantly more guest coverage with fewer booth logistics.

 DIY Photo Station Ideas for Weddings

-A DIY photo station gives you the fun of a booth without the rental cost.
+A DIY photo station gives you the fun of a booth without the full rental workflow.
 Combine it with a QR code gallery and you get the best of both worlds.

 Backdrop Setup: Hang a simple fabric backdrop, floral wall, or balloon arch.
-Cost: $30-100.
 Guests take photos with their phones and upload via QR code.

 Props Table: Buy or make props (signs, hats, glasses, frames) and set them near the QR code sign.
-Cost: $20-50.
 The QR gallery collects every photo automatically.

 The key is pairing any physical setup with a QR code upload.
 The station creates the moment.
 The QR code collects the photo.